 Remember, man, that thou art dust, and unto dust thou shalt return.

-Pulverise.
-The root of that English word is the Latin word for dust.
+Those are the famous words from the liturgy for the imposition of ashes in the shape of a cross on your forehead on the first day of Lent, called Ash Wednesday.
+"Pulvis" in there is the Latin word for dust.
+It's the root of the English word "pulverise".
 To pulverise literally means to be turned into dust.
 Which is exactly what death does.
 It's going to pulverise me, you, and everyone and everything else.

 Howzat for some good news?

-And that's not only living stuff, it's everything.
+And, that's not only living stuff, it's everything.
 Everything decays, everything loses its value over time.
 Go look at your car.
 Then look at its service record.
 Look at what you paid for it and what it's worth now.
 Or, speaking of paying for stuff, look at the money in your wallet or your bank statement.
-Both the money itself and the value given it are decaying.
+Both the money itself and the value given it are decaying; inflation.